Belmarsh is a high security prisoner’s prison in southeast London.

 Everyone also finds out about the rules, fire safety, and how things like calls and visits work.

-Around 900 men live at Belmarsh, across 4 main units, made up of single, double and triple rooms.
+Around 900 prisoners are accommodated at Belmarsh, across 4 main units, made up of single, double and triple cells.

 Education and work